nebgnahz/speaker-identification/README.md

 This repository mainly contains the C++ implementation.
 However, during the research, it was easier to use Matlab to do data and algorithm exploration.
-You can check out the `matlab` folder and specifically the live script `speaker_recognition.mlx`.
+You can check out the `matlab` folder and specifically the script `speaker_recognition.m`.
+It currently uses data that's exported from GRT.
+It wouldn't be too hard to simply use audio files (you may check out the MOCHA-TIMIT dataset).

 # Dataset